Ishwari Rajya Lakshmi Devi Shah: Life

 In 1948, Erica Leuchtag, a German physiotherapist, who had been serving the royal family of Patiala was invited to treat Queen Kanti.
 Leuchtag also treated the King and reportedly befriended many members of the Nepali royal family including the junior Queen Ishwari and the Princesses Nalini, Vijaya and Bharati inside the Narayanhiti Palace during her time in Nepal when the royal family was not allowed to leave the palace by the Rana rulers.
-This account has been detailed in Leuchtag’s book Erica and the King.
+This account has been detailed in Leuchtag's book Erica and the King.

 During the reign of King Mahendra, the Queen Mothers, Kanti and Ishwari wished to establish a university in Nepal to meet the needs of the nation as the existing colleges were affiliated with Patna University of India and thus adhered to its prescribed courses, policies, rules, and regulations.
-As such, the University Commission was established on March 31, 1956 with the senior Queen Mother Kanti serving as the Chairman and the junior Queen Mother Ishwari serving as the Vice Chairman.
-The two Queen Mothers laid down the foundation stone on June 25, 1958 and even personally donated 375 ropanis of land in Lalitpur designated for their widowhood by their late husband King Tribhuvan.
-As a result, Tribhuvan University was established in June 25, 1959.
+As such, the University Commission was established on March 31, 1956, with the senior Queen Mother Kanti serving as the chairman and the junior Queen Mother Ishwari serving as the Vice Chairman.
+The two Queen Mothers laid down the foundation stone on June 25, 1958, and even personally donated 375 ropanis of land in Lalitpur designated for their widowhood by their late husband King Tribhuvan.
+As a result, Tribhuvan University was established on June 25, 1959.